-Processed barley that has been steeped in water, germinated on malting floors or in germination boxes or drums, and later dried in kilns for the purpose of converting the insoluble starch in barley to the soluble substances and sugars in malt.
+Processed barley that has been steeped in water, germinated on malting floors or in germination boxes or drums, and later dried in kilns for the purpose of stopping the germination and converting the insoluble starch in barley to the soluble substances and sugars in malt.

 A thick syrup or dry powder prepared from malt and sometimes used in brewing (often used by new homebrewers).

-As defined by the Brewers Association: A brewery that produces less than 15,000 barrels of beer per year with 75% or more of its beer sold off
+As defined by the Brewers Association: A brewery that produces less than 15,000 barrels of beer per year with 75% or more of its beer sold off-site.

 The grinding of malt into grist (or meal) to facilitate the extraction of sugars and other soluble substances during the mash process.
 The endosperm must be crushed to medium-sized grits rather than to flour consistency.
 It is important that the husks remain intact when the grain is milled or cracked because they will later act as a filter aid during lautering.